 Miles devoured a huge hamburger with a side of fries made specially by Chef Brian.
 His first restaurant meal ever.
 Then chef surprised Miles with Enjoy Life cookies and a chocolate soy milk shake for dessert using Tofutti ice cream and Silk soy milk.
 I cried.

 To end our first day of Disney, we met with Chef Ken at the walk-in Plaza Restaurant for dessert.
 Chef Ken enthusiastically made our whole family soy chocolate milk shakes with Tofutti ice cream and Enjoy Life cookies mixed in.
 So much milk shake that we left with literally all our stomachs bursting.
 No dinner needed that night!
 Chef Ken is a complete gem.

 Garden Grill ~ Epcot ~ Reservations

 At Epcot, we reserved Garden Grill for 2:00 pm.
 This was a little more chaotic because it was a character meal with Mickey, Pluto, Chip, & Dale.
 We didn’t book it for the characters, but wanted to experience the family style meal with our son.
 It’s also a revolving restaurant.
 Cool!
 The food was amazing, but Miles said later it was his least favorite place because he wanted to order his own dish.
-Now we know, I guess.
+I don’t blame him!

 Together, we all enjoyed a big salad with oil and vinegar dressing, roast beef, turkey, sweet potato fries, green beans, sauteed onions and peppers, and gluten-free rolls.
 Chef Tom came out once to take our order, but the staff took good care of us the rest of the time.
-For dessert, Chef sent out Enjoy Life soft and crunchy cookies arranged in Mickey-looking display.
+For dessert, Chef sent out Enjoy Life soft and crunchy cookies arranged to look like Mickey.